 And so they were given the privilege of participating in the birth of the Church, when the Spirit was poured out on them in great abundance - and each one was baptised into the body of Christ and given the gift of tongues so that they could prophesy in other languages about the wonderful works of God - to the men of Israel who were present in Jerusalem on that momentous day..

-And the apostle Paul would later be given greater revelation about the Body of Christ: for by one Spirit we are all baptised into the one Body - i.e.
+And the apostle Paul would later be given greater revelation about the Body of Christ: For by one Spirit we are all baptised into the one Body, the Body of Christ.

-At this time, however, they only saw through a glass darkly, but the day would come when they would be baptised by the Spirit of Truth into the Body of Christ and have the indwelling Holy Spirit of God, unfold to them the mysteries of the kingdom... and the privileges of the dispensation of the grace of God.
+that He will take what is Mine and will disclose it to you.
+At this time however, they only saw through a glass darkly, but the day would come when they would be baptised by the Spirit of Truth into the Body of Christ and have the indwelling Holy Spirit of God unfold to them the mysteries of the kingdom... and the privileges of the dispensation of the grace of God.

-Paul is making a valid point, that appropriate management in the home is likely to translate into expedient leadership within the body of Christ.
+Paul is making a valid point that appropriate management in a man's home-life, is likely to translate into expedient leadership within the body of Christ.

-May we all study the qualities and characteristics that Paul expects from those that are overseers within the Body of Christ, and seek to reflect every godly attribute in our own lives, both at home and in the wider community - and may each of our lives be honouring to the Lord, Who died to pay the price for our sins - so that we may become a living testimony of God's saving grace and sufficient strength - to all with whom we come in contact.
+May we all study the qualities and characteristics that Paul expects from those that are overseers within the Body of Christ, and seek to reflect every godly attribute in our own lives, both at home and in the wider community.

 Paul has been a major vessel that God has used in Christ's post-cross ministry to reveal much of that form of teaching that is exclusively given to the body of Christ, just as He has used Moses to give the form of teaching that was exclusively given to the nation of Israel.

-All who are born-again are expected to thoroughly know the Scriptures, to rightly divide the Word of truth and to put in practice, the godly principles and instructions, that are specifically written to the body of Christ - which is the Church.
+All who are born-again are expected to know the Scriptures thoroughly, to rightly divide the Word of truth, and to put into practice the godly principles and instructions, that are specifically written to the body of Christ - which is the Church.

 The same cowardly men who had fled from Gethsemane and denied their Lord only 50 days earlier were suddenly filled with the Spirit, baptized into the body of Christ and began proclaiming the wonderful works of God to all who were present in Jerusalem for that feast of Pentecost.

-There seems to be no rivalry between Paul and Epaphras, because their united focus was the Lord Jesus, and their common goal was spreading the gospel of God to the unsaved and bringing the body of Christ into maturity.
+There seems to be no rivalry between Paul and Epaphras, because their united focus was the Lord Jesus, their singular ministry was to preach Christ crucified, and their common goal was to spread the gospel of God to the unsaved, while also bringing the body of Christ into spiritual maturity.

-Let us follow after the things which make for peace so that we may edify one another - and let us pursue what promotes a godlike tranquility in the body of Christ and build up one another in godly grace.
+Let us follow after the things which make for peace so that we may edify one another, and let us pursue what promotes a godlike tranquillity in the Body of Christ and build up one another in godly grace.

-Some become so conceited in their own spiritual importance; boastful of their own spiritual discernment or critical of the spiritual development of others that they disregard their brother's spiritual wisdom and dismiss their value within the Body of Christ.
+Some become so conceited in their own spiritual importance, so boastful of their own spiritual discernment, or so critical of the spiritual development of others, that they disregard their brother's spiritual wisdom and dismiss their value within the Body of Christ.

-But we also live in a world where the enemy of our soul is seeking to shipwreck the faith and witness of every one of us, who are part of the body of Christ.
+We also live in a world where the enemy of our soul is seeking to shipwreck the faith and witness of every one of us who are part of the Body of Christ.

 There are about 150 passages in the Word of God that state unequivocally that salvation is by grace alone through faith alone in Christ's finished work on the cross - alone, but sadly there are some that cause confusion in the body of Christ by teaching that without water baptism a man or woman is not saved and they often cite this verse as evidence..